How is JCU making a difference?

 General practice training is a challenging undertaking and at times can be stressful for some registrars.
-Registrars may experience events or circumstances that put their health and well-being at risk, and GMT is commited to providing registrars with early support through contact with their medical educator, supervisor or one of our Registrar Liaison Officers.
+Registrars may experience events or circumstances that put their health and well-being at risk, and James Cook University (JCU) is committed to providing registrars with early support through contact with their medical educator, supervisor or one of our Registrar Liaison Officers.
 Registrars are encouraged to seek help at the earliest instance and maintain regular contact with their own GP.

 Fatigue is a potential workplace hazard that can affect registrars training on the AGPT program.
 Fatigue has implications for the provision of safe, quality care for patients, the well-being of registrars, and the ability of registrars to meet their education and training requirements.
 The management of registrar fatigue is the responsibility of registrars, RTOs, GP supervisors and training facilities.